Low Back and Leg Pain is Lumbar Radiculopathy

 Most people describe radicular pain as a sharp or burning pain that shoots down the leg.
 This is what some people call sciatica.
 This pain may or may not begin in the low back.
 Leg pain caused by compressed nerve roots generally has specific patterns.
 These patterns of pain depend on the level of the nerve being compressed.
 After reviewing your history, your physician will perform a physical examination.
 This will help the physician determine if your symptoms are due to a problem that is caused by spinal nerve root compression.
 To help you understand the exam performed by your physician lets pause for a quick anatomy lesson.

-The spine is comprised of 33 vertebrae (bones stacked on top of each other in a "building-block" fashion) that have 4 distinct regions: Cervical, Thoracic, Lumbar, and Sacrum.
+The spine is comprised of 33 vertebrae (bones stacked on top of each other in a "building-block" fashion) that have 4 distinct regions: cervical (neck), thoracic (upper/mid back), lumbar (low back), and sacrum (pelvis).

-Discs, cushion-like tissues, separate most vertebrae and act as the spine's shock absorbing system.
-The disc has a tough outer ring of fibers called the Annulus Fibrosus and a soft gel-like center called the Nucleus Pulposus.
+Discs are cushion-like tissues that separate most vertebrae and act as the spine's shock absorbing system.
+Eaach disc is comprised of a tough outer ring of fibers called the annulus fibrosus, and a soft gel-like center called the nucleus pulposus.

-There are 7 flexible cervical (neck) vertebrae that support the head.
-There are 12 thoracic (chest) vertebrae, which attach to ribs.
-The 5 lumbar vertebrae are large and carry the majority of the body weight.
+There are 7 flexible cervical (neck) vertebrae that help to support the head.
+Twelve thoracic vertebrae attach to ribs.
+Next, are 5 lumbar vertebrae; they are large and carry the majority of the body weight.
 The sacral region helps distribute the body weight to the pelvis and hips.

-The spinal cord is housed within the protective spinal column.
-Spinal nerves come from the spinal cord and travel through a tunnel or foramen.
-The nerves provide sensory (allowing you to touch and feel) and motor information (allowing the muscles to function) to the entire body.
+The spinal cord is housed within the protective elements of spinal canal.
+Spinal nerves branch from the spinal cord and exit the spinal canal through passageways between the vertebral bodies.
+The passageways are called neuroforamen.
+Nerves provide sensory (allowing you to touch and feel) and motor information (allowing the muscles to function) to the entire body.

-In the next article (click the Continue Reading link below), we'll discuss how an accurate diagnosis of what's causing your lower back pain and sciatica can help improve treatment.
+In the next article (click the Continue Reading link below), we discuss how your doctor determines what is causing your lower back pain and sciatica, which is essential to the proper treatment plan and symptom relief.